philipturner/molecular-renderer/Documentation/HDL.md

 Hexagonal: Basis
 ```

-Coordinate spaces for defining vectors in. `Cubic` is used for editing cubic lattices and defining the positions of objects. `Hexagonal` is used for cutting hexagonal lattices.
+Coordinate spaces for defining vectors in. `Cubic` is used for editing cubic lattices and defining the positions of objects. `Hexagonal` is used for editing hexagonal lattices.

 When editing lattices, vectors are measured in unit cell width.
 When defining the positions of objects, vectors are measured in nanometers.